peterkhe1999/CheatSheet/OSED/README.md

 ...
 ```

-The `JMP ESP` address is written in reverse order; Little endian is currently the most widely-used format and is used by the x86 and AMD64 architectures.
+The `JMP ESP` address is written in reverse order;

-In the little endian format, the low-order byte of the number is stored in memory at the lowest address, and the high-order byte at the highest address.
-Therefore, we have to store the return address in reverse order in our buffer for the CPU to interpret it correctly in memory.
+**Little endian** is used by the x86 and AMD64 architectures - the low-order byte of the number is stored in memory at the lowest address, and the high-order byte at the highest address.

 ```
 bp 10090c83